A Comprehensive Guide To Light Bulb Bases

 • Pin Bases:

-These types of bases have one or more pins protruding from the bottom, which slot into corresponding holes in the fixture.
+These bases have one or more pins protruding from the bottom, which slot into corresponding holes in the fixture.
 These are more common in compact fluorescent (CFL), halogen, and specific LED bulbs.

 Common Screw Base Types